Nvidia sues Qualcomm, Samsung over graphics patents

 | SAN FRANCISCO/WASHINGTON

-SAN FRANCISCO/WASHINGTON Nvidia Corp has sued rival chipmakers Qualcomm and Samsung Electronics, accusing both companies of infringing its patents on graphics processing technology.
+SAN FRANCISCO/WASHINGTON Nvidia Corp NVDA.O has sued rival chipmakers Qualcomm QCOM.O and Samsung Electronics 005930.KS, accusing both companies of infringing its patents on graphics processing technology.

 The U.S. chipmaker vies with Qualcomm in the business of providing chips for smartphones and tablets.
 It said on Thursday that Qualcomm and Samsung had used Nvidia's patented technologies without a license in Samsung's mobile devices, including the just-launched Galaxy Note 4 and Galaxy Note Edge.

-Nvidia said Samsung devices made with graphics technology from Qualcomm, Britain's ARM Holdings and Imagination Technologies infringed on its patents.
+Nvidia said Samsung devices made with graphics technology from Qualcomm, Britain's ARM Holdings ARM.L and Imagination Technologies IMG.L infringed on its patents.

 "They're using our technology for free in their devices today and they're shipping an enormous number of devices," Nvidia Chief Executive Jen-Hsun Huang said on a conference call.